 - the rigorous tracking of student progress and achievement, with under-achievement identified early, and appropriate interventions put in place.
-The impact of these interventions can be seen in the sustained academic progress over time, with a Progress 8 figure of +0.89 in 2019, increasing to +1.1 in 2020. - Working with students and their families to understand the impact of absenteeism and consistently achieving attendance of at least 95% across the whole School, again above national average.
+The impact of these interventions can be seen in the sustained academic progress over time, with a Progress 8 figure of +0.89 in 2019 which with the impact of COVID was the last published figures.
+School data shows that has been maintained - Working with students and their families to understand the impact of absenteeism and consistently achieving attendance of at least 95% across the whole School, again above national average.
 In 2018-19 attendance reached 95.99%, a school record.
-This was sustained in 2019-20. - Providing opportunities for students to aspire through the offering of a broad academic curriculum which is lively and relevant.
-The School provides a wide range of extra-curricular opportunities and draws strength from being a faith-based community. - Developing the system of leadership training and CPD to support the development of outstanding teaching and learning.
+Again the subsequent two years have been impacted by COVID 19 but school data shows that this high level has been maintained. - Providing opportunities for students to aspire through the offering of a broad academic curriculum which is lively and relevant.
+Whilst COVID has limited opportunities this year the school looks to provide a wide range of extra-curricular opportunities and draws strength from being a faith-based community. - Developing the system of leadership training and CPD to support the development of outstanding teaching and learning.

-• Financial Governance and Oversight
+Financial Governance and Oversight